 Just £2 could provide multiple bus fares for attending essential life skills classes & college.

 £20 could fund social & educational life skills activities for unprepared orphanage leavers.

 £50 could help maintain Transition homes for homeless orphan teens.

-(Luka's name has been changed for his privacy and protection)
+(Lena's name has been changed for her privacy and protection)